-Operating revenues primarily consist of commissions and fees derived from agreements with certain unrelated organizations to provide the College with bookstore, cafeteria and vending services, income from film space rentals and charges assessed for the use of parking facilities, and are recognized when earned.

-The virtual bookstore agreement, entered into on December 31, 2016 for a five-year term through December 31, 2022, provides the Auxiliary with an annual guaranteed minimum commission plus a percentage of course material sales during the initial term (24 months), and a percentage of course material sales thereafter.
+- Operating revenues primarily consist of commissions and fees derived from agreements with certain unrelated organizations to provide the College with bookstore, cafeteria and vending services, income from film space rentals and charges assessed for the use of parking facilities, and are recognized when earned. - The virtual bookstore agreement, entered into on December 31, 2016 for a five-year term through December 31, 2021, provides the Auxiliary with an annual guaranteed minimum commission plus a percentage of course material sales during the initial term (24 months), and a percentage of course material sales thereafter.
 The agreement also provides the Auxiliary with annual commissions based on a percentage of sales of general merchandise and non-course materials.

-The vending agreement, entered into on January 1, 2015 for a five-year term through December 31, 2020, provided the Auxiliary with monthly royalty payments and annual commissions based on the greater of an annual minimum commission or a percentage of sales.
-This contract was renewed until April 30, 2023.

-The cafeteria and catering agreement, which expired on June 30, 2021, provided the Auxiliary with annual commissions based on the greater of an annual minimum commission or a percentage of sales.
-As of June 30, 2022, a new contract was in negotiation.
+The contract was renewed through December 31, 2024. - The vending agreement, entered into on January 1, 2015 for a five-year term through December 31, 2020, provided the Auxiliary with monthly royalty payments and annual commissions based on the greater of an annual minimum commission or a percentage of sales.
+This contract was renewed until April 30, 2025. - The cafeteria and catering agreement, entered into on September 15, 2022 for a five-year term through June 30, 2027, provided the Auxiliary with annual commissions based on the greater of an annual minimum commission or a percentage of sales.

-(h) Donated Space and Services
+(h) Donated Services